fluidself/fluidself.org/_books/business/liars-poker.md

 wordpress_id: 1193
 ---

-<blockquote>He who makes a beast of himself gets rid of the pain of being a man.
+> He who makes a beast of himself gets rid of the pain of being a man.
-– Samuel Johnson</blockquote>
+> &mdash; Samuel Johnson

 Knowing about markets is knowing about other people's weaknesses.